joshmsmith/temporal-multi-agent-order-repair/README.md

 ### Repair Agent Tool
 The Repair Agent executes the detect/analyze/plan/repair/report cycle once.
 This agent is:
-- a tool that takes action for an agent
+- a *tool* that takes action for an agent
-- an agent that makes decisions (such as planning & proposing tools)
+- an *agent* that makes decisions (such as planning & proposing tools)
-- an orchestrator of other agents (such as the Analysis and Reporting Agents - who are much simpler)
+- an *orchestrator* of other agents (such as the Analysis and Reporting Agents - who are much simpler)
 - a Temporal Workflow - dynamically taking action to accomplish the repair

 ([related definitions](https://temporal.io/blog/building-an-agentic-system-thats-actually-production-ready#agentic-systems-definitions))

-**Note:** It does update the inventory and orders data as it repairs.
+**Note:** It does update the `inventory.json` and `orders.json` data as it repairs.
 You can look at the data files after it runs to see changes.
 You can reset the data between runs by discarding the changes it makes and refreshing from the git repo.

 #### Terminal
 An easy way to understand what it's doing is to kick it off via a terminal: